The 6 Best Survival Fishing Kits For Any Scenario

 - Knives, multi-tools, or extra cordage

-The Emmrod pack rod is one of the most useful pieces of extra gear, because the coil spring lets you cast far with a tiny rod.
-It’s expensive and relatively heavy, though, so a small slingshot is another great way to cast farther.
+The Emmrod pack rod is one of the most valuable pieces of extra gear because the coil spring lets you cast far with a tiny rod.
+It’s expensive and relatively heavy, so a small slingshot is another excellent way to cast farther.

 Finally, there are knives, multi-tools, and extra cordage.
-I don’t put these with my fishing gear because they’re already in my survival kit, but if you don’t have them already then you should add them.
-Utility knives or razor blades are ultralight and compact, and these tiny multi-tools are strong and light options.
+I don’t put these with my fishing gear because they’re already in my survival kit, but you should add them if you haven’t already done so.
+Utility knives or razor blades are ultralight and compact, and these tiny multi-tools are solid and light options.

 Of all the optional add-ons, I think an automatic yo-yo reel is probably the most useful.
 But it all depends on your needs, so think about where you’ll keep the kit and when you might need it before going all out.